-The global energy demand is increasing due to the expansion of the world economics and population growth.
+The global energy demand is increasing due to the expansion of world economics and population growth.

 Renewable energy, such as wind power and solar power, is becoming more and more important.

 Wind power converts wind energy into electricity.
-It is not only an alternative to fossil fuels, but also a clean energy that helps reduce negative environment impacts.
+It is not only an alternative to fossil fuels but also clean energy that helps reduce negative environmental impacts.